A Green Sanctuary

 The First Parish in Concord Religious Education program also fosters a tradition of environmental activism.

 Did you hear?!
-As of March 10, 2014, the First Parish community donated about $60,000 toward the cost of solar panels, now being installed.
-That covers the cost of 50 panels!
+The First Parish community donated about $60,000 in 2014 toward the cost of 50 solar panels, now fully installed.

 “First Parish in Concord pledges our personal and congregational commitment to live and act as a Green Sanctuary: 1) to incorporate the Seventh Principle values and practices into our worship services, celebrations, religious education programs, church operations, and personal lives; 2) to live lightly on the Earth and strive to continually improve our environmental impact; 3) to affirm and promote programs to raise awareness of human behaviors that affect the health and sustainability of the living Earth.”